silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/01_Functional_Testing.md

 assertion fails if one of the expectedMatches fails to appear.

 [notice]
-`&amp;nbsp;` characters are stripped from the content; make sure that your assertions take this into account.
+`&nbsp;` characters are stripped from the content; make sure that your assertions take this into account.
 [/notice]

 ### assertExactHTMLMatchBySelector